-Lions Clubs International has held 102 conventions dating back to 1917.
-Many cities far and wide have hosted LCICon, some more than once.
+Lions Clubs International has held more than 100 international conventions dating back to 1917.
+Many cities far and wide have hosted LCICon some more than once.
 See a list of all convention host locations.

 Plans are well underway for future conventions.
 Follow the link to learn more about each future convention destination.

-July 7–11, 2023: Boston, Massachusetts: A quintessential blend of colonial history and cutting-edge innovation.
-From the charming cobblestones of Beacon Hill, to the civic landmarks along the Black Heritage Trail and Freedom Trail, to the iconic grounds of Harvard University and Fenway Park, Boston is a treasure trove of Americana.
+July 7–11, 2023: Boston, Massachusetts, USA: A quintessential blend of colonial history and cutting-edge innovation.
+From the charming cobblestones of Beacon Hill and the civic landmarks along the Black Heritage Trail and Freedom Trail, to the iconic grounds of Harvard University and Fenway Park, Boston is a treasure trove of Americana.
 Fun if by land and fun if by sea, Boston is an ideal destination for your next vacation.
-Explore diverse neighborhoods, enjoy an eclectic array of performing arts and special events, shop in chic boutiques and high-end malls, fall into a foodies’ paradise and discover the true essence of Boston, a cosmopolitan hub where tradition and innovation interact every day.
+Explore diverse neighborhoods, enjoy an eclectic array of performing arts and special events, shop in chic boutiques and high-end malls, fall into a foodie’s paradise and discover the true essence of Boston, a cosmopolitan hub where tradition and innovation interact every day.

-July 4–8, 2025: Mexico City, Mexico: Mexico is currently the 6th most visited country in the world, welcoming over 39 million international visitors each year.
+July 4–8, 2025: Mexico City, Mexico: Mexico is currently the sixth most visited country in the world, welcoming over 39 million international visitors each year.
 Mexico City is a busy modern city with a rich heritage dating back 30 centuries!
-The historic city center has a pyramid, an ancient castle and fort, many museums to celebrate and display the culture.
-Mexico is also an excellent touristic destination with over 6,000 miles of coastline, 35 UNESCO World Heritage Sites, the world’s most dazzling assortment of resorts, 28 World Cultural Heritage Sites and 187 archaeological sites, 7 World Natural Heritage Sites, vibrant indigenous culture and a 300 year Spanish/European Colonial legacy, Mexico is unparalleled in diversity, hospitality, and the quality of its visitor experience.
+The historic city center has a pyramid, an ancient castle and fort and many museums to celebrate and display the culture.
+Mexico is also an excellent touristic destination, with over 6,000 miles of coastline, 35 UNESCO World Heritage Sites, the world’s most dazzling assortment of resorts, 28 World Cultural Heritage Sites and 187 archaeological sites, seven World Natural Heritage Sites, vibrant indigenous culture and a 300 year Spanish/European Colonial legacy, Mexico is unparalleled in diversity, hospitality and the quality of its visitor experience.

-July 3–7, 2026: Atlanta: Atlanta is home to the busiest airport in the world welcoming more than 1 million international visitors each year.
+July 3–7, 2026: Atlanta, Georgia, USA: Atlanta is home to the busiest airport in the world welcoming more than 1 million international visitors each year.
 Centennial Olympic Park is Downtown’s centerpiece and is anchored by the Fountain of Rings, an everlasting reminder of the 1996 Summer Olympic Games, with attractions Georgia Aquarium, World of Coca-Cola, Chick-fil-A College Football Hall of Fame and The National Center for Civil and Human Rights just next door.
 Atlanta’s rich history comes to life in Sweet Auburn Historic District, as the Martin Luther King Jr. National Historical Park and Ebenezer Baptist Church are located within the district.
-Chef-run restaurants dish up modern American cuisine in strikingly beautiful spaces while locally-owned craft breweries sprinkle the city, creating an unofficial ale trail for visitors to enjoy.
+Chef-run restaurants dish up modern American cuisine in strikingly beautiful spaces while locally owned craft breweries sprinkle the city, creating an unofficial ale trail for visitors to enjoy.
 Atlanta sits at the intersection of Southern charm, creativity and sophistication.
 From arts and culture to music and cuisine, the city is full of multi-cultural opportunities for everyone.

-The opportunity to bid for the convention city in 2027 is now open.
-For bid requirements, please contact email@example.com.
+The next opportunity to bid for the convention city is 2029, and we will begin accepting bids in August of 2021.
+For bid requirements, please contact us at firstname.lastname@example.org.